-Teagasc nursery stock March update on Covid-19
+Teagasc nursery stock March and April update on Covid-19

 Dónall Flanagan, nursery stock ornamentals specialised adviser at Teagasc, provides insight into the impact of Covid-19 on the trade.

 This is an ever evolving story and as such may be out of date at the time of reading.
 You are encouraged to check out the government website for the latest information, as well as the Department of Agriculture, Food and the Marine’s (DAFM) Covid-19 service.

 April 3 update: